History of submarines: United States

 After the attack on Pearl Harbor, many of the U.S. Navy's front-line Pacific Fleet surface ships were destroyed or severely damaged.
 The submarines survived the attack and carried the war to the enemy.
 Lacking support vessels, the submarines were asked to independently hunt and destroy Japanese ships and submarines.
 They did so very effectively.

 During World War II, the submarine force was the most effective anti-ship and anti-submarine weapon in the entire American arsenal.
-Submarines, though only about 2 percent of the U.S. Navy, destroyed over 30 percent of the Japanese Navy, including 8 aircraft carriers, 1 battleship and 11 cruisers.
-U.S. submarines also destroyed over 60 percent of the Japanese merchant fleet, crippling Japan's ability to supply its military forces and industrial war effort.
+Submarines, at about 2 percent of the U.S. Navy, destroyed over 30 percent of the Japanese Navy, including 8 aircraft carriers, 1 battleship and 11 cruisers.
+U.S. submarines destroyed over 60 percent of the Japanese merchant fleet, crippling Japan's ability to supply its military forces and industrial war effort.
 Allied submarines in the Pacific War destroyed more Japanese shipping than all other weapons combined.
-This feat was considerably aided by the Imperial Japanese Navy's failure to provide adequate escort forces for the nation's merchant fleet.
+This feat was considerably aided by the Imperial Japanese Navy's failure to provide adequate escort forces for Japan's merchant fleet.